temujindang/website-1/content/principles.md

 ---

-At Oxide, our mission, principles, and values are not mere corporate bromides; they comprise the emotional, moral, ethical, and spritual core of our company -- they are the soul of Oxide.
+At Oxide, our mission, principles, and values are not mere corporate bromides; they comprise the emotional, moral, ethical, and spiritual core of our company -- they are the soul of Oxide.
 For more details on why we think it's important to be explicit about our mission, our principles, and our values (and why the distinctions between them matter), please see the 2017